RVA's Best Shaded Playgrounds and Parks

 *The tot lot shares a parking lot with Tablespoon Bakery.
 Grab some treats after you play!

-Looking for a unique, day trip with shade?
+Looking for a unique, Virginia day trip with shade?

 Check out Snead's Asparagus Farm.
 We spent 3 hours exploring this whimsical, woodland play area, only leaving for food!
 This sustainable family farm is located in Caroline County, just over an hour from Short Pump .
 Snead's Farm has pick your own sunflowers in late summer, pumpkins in the fall & cut your own Christmas trees in December.
 It also has so many areas to play in the shade: the mountain slides, the sand pit, the forest and the creek.
 The farm currently open daily from 9-5, and their operating hours change throughout the seasons.